mohamedmaree/GoogleGeoService/README.md

 - note : that api cost alot of money from google places api so that if you return the same places or area every time
 - run that service
 - save response places in local database
-- in next time check first if places exists in local databse use it else if that new area run the service and save places in database to use it next time
+- in next time check first if places exists in local database use it else if that new area run the service and save places in database to use it next time

 ## directDistance
 - directDistance